kurttheviking/bluecache/README.md

 Both `key` and `primingValue` can be a Boolean, Number, String, Symbol, Object, a function that returns one of these primitives, or a Promise for one of these primitives.
 By immediately caching and returning a Promise, the cache avoids a [stampede](https://en.wikipedia.org/wiki/Cache_stampede) for the underlying `primingValue`.
 However, a stampede may still occur against a `key` function because it is invoked on each cache call.
 In most cases, this problem is mitigated by using a locally available key.
 If you plan to remotely resolve the key you may want to consider caching the key function as well.

 A rejected promise is returned if `key` is missing or if there is an error resolving the `primingValue`.
-This rejected promise is cached until expiration or a `del` operation is performed.
+This rejected promise is cached until expiration or eviction.

 #### cache#del(key)